PC1 vs. centroid size:

 Older adult 0.001 0.003 0.154

-- Can we significantly distinguish each age class based on the mandible form?
+Can we significantly distinguish each age class based on the mandible size-corrected shape?

 groups = gen.dtf$age_class,